 - 1) Can advisors or other individuals edit the PowerPoint presentation?
 No. - 2) Can advisors or other individuals comment on the PowerPoint presentation?
-Yes, but only on the first draft. - 3) Can advisors or other individuals answer questions about the PowerPoint presentation?
+Yes, but only on the first draft.

+- 3) Can advisors or other individuals answer questions about the PowerPoint presentation?
 Yes. - 4) Can students use slides from previous presentations?
+Yes. - 5) If they choose to do so, can students ask their advisors and lab members to sit in on a practice of their oral presentation and provide feedback?
 Yes.

-Written Research Proposal
+Written Research Proposal Guidelines

-Guidelines

 - The proposal should take a broad approach to addressing an important problem or a critical barrier to progress within the student's research area.
 It can be related to the research project the student is already independently working on or a submission for external funding.
 It can contain material that the student has used in a previous grant application to a funding agency, or material that has been developed as part of a grant writing workshop/course.
 Note that advisors are not permitted to edit the QE document, but they can read it and provide oral feedback for educational purposes. - The student decides on the topic of the proposal.
 There must be consensus among the student, the advisor, and committee members as to the suitability and scope of the topic.
 The student should have general discussions with his/her advisor or other relevant colleagues, including the NACS Grants Development Specialist, during proposal preparation, but the final full-length version should be written independently.
 The QE is an examination and must represent the student's ideas for development of the research project.
 The student must follow university guidelines for academic integrity in the preparation of the proposal (see www.president.umd.edu/policies/iii100a.html). - The Specific Aims within the proposal should describe a project that can be carried out within two years.
 No budget needs to be included in the proposal. - In writing the proposal, the student should pay attention to Evaluation Criteria detailed below.
 Particular emphasis is placed on the Background and Significance section of the proposal.
-This section is expanded relative to that in an agency grant application. - Experimental safety, and the use of biomaterials, animals or humans, should adhere to established ethical and safety guidelines, but details of their adherence to those guidelines are not required. - The proposal may be eventually incorporated into the student's dissertation proposal, where the emphasis should be on the likely success of experiments and on the interpretation of preliminary data.
+This section is expanded relative to that in an agency grant application. - Experimental safety, and the use of biomaterials, animals or humans, should adhere to established ethical and safety guidelines, but details of their adherence to those guidelines are not required. - The proposal may be eventually incorporated into the student's dissertation proposal, where the emphasis should be on the likely success of experiments and on the interpretation of preliminary data. - Students are encouraged to send their completed QE written proposal to the NACS Grants Development Specialist for advice on how they can convert it to a NIH NRSA grant proposal.